 More often than not, the people who require these may have already requested you on how you’ll use your funds, but nevertheless, your SOP should cover that as well, maybe not in-depth, but still in clarity.

 The reader needs to be convinced about how you will use the funds that are allocated to you to reach the goal you’ve specified.
 You need to convince how you’re a perfect candidate to receive the funding.

 How To Tell Your Story?

-Introduce yourself, your interests and motivations.
-Keep it short, readable and comprehensive.
+Introduce yourself, your interests, and your motivations.
+Keep it short, readable, and comprehensive.